-H Perry Hatchfield (he/him) is a NASA Postdoctoral Fellow at JPL, studying the formation of stars and gas flows in the Milky Way’s Galactic Center using techniques of both observational and computational astrophysics.
+H Perry Hatchfield (he/him) is an Astrophysicist Research Scientist, Machine Learning Engineer, and a former NASA Fellow.
+His research focuses on studying the formation of high-mass stars and dynamically driven gas flows in the Milky Way’s Galactic Center, harnessing both astrophysical observations and numerical simulations

 Hi!
 I’m H Perry.

-Outside science, I’m a big fan of writing and reading poetry and science fiction, playing the mandolin, board games and D&D, hiking and bicycle touring.
+Outside of my work, I’m a big fan of writing and reading poetry and science fiction, playing music on the mandolin, board games, crochet, running too many D&D campaigns, cycling, hiking, and rock climbing.

 What I Do –